ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/web/nextjs/next-build.md

 This dynamic route for [posts](https://nextra-casiano-rodriguez-leon-alu0100291865.vercel.app/posts/2024-12-08-leccion) is using Static Site Generation (SSG) and took 1823 ms to generate.
 It has a very small route-specific size (642 B) but still requires 160 kB on first load.
 See section [Passing Information to getStaticProps](/temas/web/nextra/get-static-props).
 Since the SSG route has a `getStaticPaths` function, it generates pages for all the posts in the `posts` directory.

+The route `/posts/2024-12-10-leccion` should be processed by the dynamic route code at `/pages/posts/[id].js`  but in fact the actual code in it does not know how to process and .mdx file and gives a page with a error message.
+See section [Dynamically read and process a MDX File](/temas/web/nextra/dynamic-readmdxfile.html#pages-dynamic-post-building-mdx)

 ```plaintext
 ├ ○ /live (377 ms)                                   87.1 kB         251 kB
 ```